rackerlabs/support-how-to/content/how-to/cloud-networks/rackspace-neutron-based-networking-api-faq/index.md

 ---
 permalink: rackspace-neutron-based-networking-api-faq
-audit_date:
+audit_date: '2021-05-26'
 title: Rackspace Neutron-based Networking API FAQ
 type: article
 created_date: '2014-02-26'
 created_by: Sameer Satyam
-last_modified_date: '2015-03-17'
+last_modified_date: '2021-05-26'
-last_modified_by: Kyle Laffoon
+last_modified_by: Carlos Arriaga
 product: Cloud Networks
 product_url: cloud-networks
 ---

-Neutron is an OpenStack project that will be the basis for all upcoming networking services in the Rackspace Public Cloud.
-If you deploy Rackspace Cloud Servers, you can use Rackspace Networking API based on OpenStack Neutron in order to create and manage [Cloud Networks](https://www.rackspace.com/cloud/networks/) and perform other Networking operations.
+Neutron is an OpenStack&reg; project that is the basis for all networking services in the Rackspace Public Cloud.
+If you deploy Rackspace Cloud Servers, you can use Rackspace Networking API based on OpenStack Neutron to create and manage [Cloud Networks](https://www.rackspace.com/cloud/networks/) and perform other Networking operations.

 {{<accordion title="Where are the docs?" col="in" href="accordion1">}}